tripl-ai/arc/docs-src/content/tutorial/index.md

 Arc allows for pattern matching of file names including the standard wildcard (`green_tripdata_*.csv`) or more advanced [Glob](https://en.wikipedia.org/wiki/Glob_%28programming%29) matching.
 Glob can be used to select subsets of data in a directory but generally we recommend using directories and wildcards such as `green_tripdata/0/*.csv` to simplify the separation of dataset schema versions.

-Warning: consider the size of the data before setting these options as they can be very large.
+**Warning**: consider the size of the data before setting these options as they can be very large.

 #### Small Dataset